 Traditional cemeteries have both upright and flush gravestones, which makes them easily recognizable to be cemeteries.
 Some traditional cemeteries have wrought iron gates around them that are open only from sunrise to sunset, while other traditional cemeteries can be visited 24 hours a day.

-For additional information about cemeteries at funeral homes in Ferndale, WA, our compassionate and experienced team at Moles Farewell Tributes & Crematory – Greenacres Memorial Park is here to help.
+For additional information about cemeteries at funeral homes, our compassionate and experienced team at Moles Farewell Tributes & Crematory – Greenacres Memorial Park is here to help.
+We also serve the areas of Bellingham, Ferndale and Mount Vernon, WA.
 You can visit our funeral home at 5700 Northwest Dr., Ferndale, WA 98248, or you can call us today at (360) 384-3401.